 For example for the tender with the notice number "CN1010659" by Agentia Nationala de Cadastru si Publicitate Imobiliara we found a second service contract by the same buyer, and awarded the same product "71354300-7 Cadastral surveying services" with comparable logarithmic price values and both were awarded in February 2020.
 Another example, we match the tender with notice number "CN1009661" by "Ministerul Culturii" to another contract by "Ministerul Afacerilor Externe" which are both National authorities in the same location.
 Both contracts also have comparable prices 2.4 mil.
 RON (488k EUR) and 2.3 mil.
 RON (467k EUR).
 Although the products are not identical - one is a tender for Network infrastructure supplies while the other is a tender for Information system servers - on average these slight differences would be compensated to provide us with a rough estimate on our different corruption proxies.
 We first analyze the performance of IP contracts relative to similar contracts that are not part of the IP.
+We then perform a similar analysis on all contracts by IP buyers and compare them to a similar set of contracts that are not part of the IP.
 We do this to test if IP buyers are generally different from non-IP buyers.
 We assume that public buyers that rank lower on corruption indicators are the ones that participate in IP procurement procedures.